angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 }
 </docs-code>

-In this example the parent queries the token to get the child component, and stores the resulting component reference if it is present.
+In this example, the parent queries the token to get the child component, and stores the resulting component reference if it is present.
 Before calling a method in the child, the parent component checks to see if the child component is present.
 If the child component has been tree-shaken, there is no runtime reference to it, and no call to its method.